What makes you the best editor for my book?

 The first step is to email me at GetCarriedAwayEditing@gmail.com.
 See my Contact page for more details.

-I’m available for discussion by video call, phone call, email, and text, at your preference.
-We can also collaborate in a shared Google Doc using tracked changes and comment boxes.
+I’m available for discussion by video call, phone call, and email at your preference.
+We can collaborate in a shared Google Doc using tracked changes and comment boxes.
+I love collaborating with authors on their stories and figuring out how to make all the elements work together.

-What is the difference between a developmental edit and a line edit + copy edit?
+What is the difference between a developmental edit and a line + copy edit?

 A developmental edit is a “big-picture” analysis of your book as a whole.
 It deals with plot, character development, etc., to ensure that readers are experiencing your story and understanding your themes and messages as you intended.
 I will tie out details to ensure the book is accurate and consistent (does a character have red hair on page six but black hair on page two hundred?
 Does the timeline make sense?).
-A developmental edit does not focus on grammar, punctuation, or sentence-level issues.
+I advise authors to focus on getting their story down and revising it before worrying about the pesky typos.
+We will take care of that and more during the line + copy edit.

-A line edit + copy edit is a sentence-by-sentence analysis correcting grammar, spelling, chosen conventions, formatting, etc., to ensure that your book is a professional, finished product.
+The line + copy edit is a sentence-by-sentence analysis where I offer suggestions to clarify the reader’s experience and for grammar, spelling, chosen conventions, punctuation, formatting, etc., to ensure that your book is a professional, finished product.

 How many rounds of editing are typically recommended?